sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Resource Allocation (Business Process)

-The process of assigning, distributing, and managing resources (such as personnel, finances, equipment, or time) within the TRE organisation to meet objectives and priorities effectively.
+**Resource Allocation:** The process of assigning, distributing, and managing resources (such as personnel, finances, equipment, or time) within the TRE organisation to meet objectives and priorities effectively.

 ```{list-table}
 :header-rows: 1